papesce/balanced-gym-ios/README.md

 ## Summary

  Smart fitness assistant and workout tracker for iOS.
 Revolutionary algorithm to create routines on the fly based on log history using IA.
-MVP targeted for product hun
+MVP targeted for product hunt

 ## Technologies
  Xcode, Swift 4, WatchOS, Alamofire, AlamofireObjectMapper